duaraghav8/Ethlint/docs/user-guide.rst

 List of Core Rules
 ******************

 Below is the list of core rules supplied by Solium.
+By default, ``solium:recommended`` is extended by your soliumrc, which enables all lint rules recommended for general audience (See `solium-recommended <https://github.com/duaraghav8/Solium/blob/master/config/rulesets/solium-recommended.js>`_).
+You can choose to further configure their severities inside your soliumrc itself.
-All are enabled by default (if you inherit ``solium:all`` in your soliumrc) **except for the deprecated ones**.
+If you choose ``solium:all`` instead, all core rules are enabled **except for the deprecated ones**.
-Enabling a deprecated rule will display a warning message on the CLI.
+Enabling a deprecated rule will display a warning message on Solium CLI.

 These rules may or may not contain fixes.
 Their fixes will be applied on the code if you use the ``--fix`` flag in your lint command.
 Some rules even take options that can modify their behavior.